 Applications

-- Offices: Ensures privacy during meetings.
+- Offices: Ensures privacy during meetings and minimizes distractions from surrounding work areas.

 Materials Used in Soundproofing